maia-iyer/spire-demos/tornjak_crd_federation/README.md

 ## Step 0: Requirements

-This tutorial uses Kind on rootless Podman.
-We will be creating two Kind clusters and deploying on Helm:
+This tutorial has been tested on Kind with rootful Podman on OSX.
+Any container runtime that Kind supports should work as well.

+The following tools are required for the commands we use:

 - kubectl
 - Helm
 - kind
 - podman
 - git
+- envsubst
+- jq

 ## Step 1: Setup the Clusters